deArrudal/debian12-installationscript/README.md

 ## Log File
 The script generates a log file (`setup.log`) in the current directory.
 Use this file to troubleshoot any issues.

+## Common Issues
+Due to the graphical interface used by MySQL during installation to configure the APT, you must run its installation after rebooting.

 ## Authors

  - deArruda, Lucas [@SardinhaArruda](https://twitter.com/SardinhaArruda)

 ## License
 This project is licensed under the GPL-3.0 License - see the LICENSE.md file for details

 ---